Jean Guerrero M.F.A. ’15

 With a lot of blood, sweat, and tears (particularly the sweat—she kept the AC off at home to save money), Guerrero made it through graduate school while working full time.
 She submitted her memoir for the PEN/FUSION Emerging Writers Prize, but didn’t win.
 Over the next year, she revised, polished, and perfected, and submitted again.
 This time, she won.

 “Doors just flew open,” she says.
-She signed with an agent she met through Goucher, and the book ended up in a bidding war.
+She signed with an agent she met through Goucher, and the book went to auction, receiving multiple bids.
 Her memoir, called Crux, will be published by One World, an imprint from Penguin Random House, next year.
 The whole experience was unexpected for Guerrero, and, for someone interested in magic, almost charmed.